GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 ```

-- On the NGINX server create a directory for the httpd `key` and `crt`:
+- On the NGINX server, create a directory for the httpd `key` and `crt`:

 ```bash